dotnet/docfx/docs/designs/conceptual_localization.md

   - Less Loc configurations to maintain and configuration changes in source repo will immediately be applied to Loc
   - Loc content can be stored in any places(one repo or multiple repo), what we need is the **mappings between Source content and Loc content**

-Below kinds of mappings are considered to be supported:
+Below kinds of mappings are considered to be supported and there is a **strong convention** between source repo and loc repo:

   - **Folder**, localization files are stored in the **same repository** with source files but under different **locale folder**
     ```txt
     source file         -->         localization files